mongodb/docs-realm/examples/cpp/README.md

 information, refer to the
 [FetchContent Module docs](https://cmake.org/cmake/help/latest/module/FetchContent.html).

 For best results, delete everything in the `build` folder.
-Then, create a new Makefile and build the project again before running the tests.
+Then create a new Makefile and build the project again before running the tests.

 From `/examples/cpp/build`, run `cmake` to create a Makefile by reading the